What are falsified medicines?

 - change the status of the pack in the UK’s National Medicines Verification System from “active” to “inactive—supplied”.
 This involves scanning the 2D barcode on each pack and communicating with the National Medicine Verification System.

-What is the National Medicine Verification System?
+What is the National Medicines Verification System?

-The UK’s National Medicine Verification System is the UK FMD system.
+The UK’s National Medicines Verification System is the UK FMD system.
 It is provided by SecurMed UK (the National Medicines Verification Organisation).
 SecurMed UK comprises bodies representing manufacturers, importers, wholesalers and pharmacies; community pharmacy is represented jointly by the National Pharmacy Association and the Company Chemists’ Association.